telefonicaid/fiware-orion/doc/manuals/orion-api.md

 * Expressions are evaluated in incresing order of priority
 * In case of ties, Orion does not guarantee a particular evaluation order.
 Thus, expressions in the same priority level must be considered independent or bad things would happen
 * If no `evalPriority` is set, default 100000 is used
 * `evalPriority` only has a meaning in `notification.httpCustom.ngsi` in subscriptions.
-As metadata in regular entities (e.g. an entity created with `POST /v2/entities`) Orion doesn't implements any semantic.
+As metadata in regular entities (e.g. an entity created with `POST /v2/entities`) Orion doesn't implements any semantic for it

 Using `evalPriority` the above example could be reformuled this way: